Adam S. Weinberg

 He is a member of the Council on Foreign Relations and of the Higher Education Working Group on Global Issues, and has served on a variety of national and local boards including the Alliance for International Education and Cultural Exchange, the Talloires Network, InterAction and Vermont Campus Compact.
 When he arrived at Denison, Weinberg joined the boards of Ohio Campus Compact, The Works Museum and Our Futures of Licking County.

-Dr. Weinberg resides in historic Monomoy Place, the president's house at Denison, with his wife, Anne, their three children and a new puppy.
+Dr. Weinberg resides in the President’s House at Denison, with his wife, Anne, their three children and a new puppy.